 He has been a Consultant Physician at Guy's and St Thomas' Hospitals in London since 1996, and was appointed Professor of Cardiovascular Clinical Pharmacology at King’s College London in 2009.

 Professor Ferro is ex-Vice-President (2005-2007) of the British Pharmacological Society (Clinical Section).
-He chairs the MRCP Part 1 Board, and previously chaired the Royal College of Physicians Joint Specialty Committee on Clinical Pharmacology & Therapeutics (2011-2016).
+He is Associate Medical Director of Written Examinations for MRCP(UK), having previously chaired the MRCP Part 1 Board (2015-2020) and the Royal College of Physicians Joint Specialty Committee on Clinical Pharmacology & Therapeutics (2011-2016).
 He served as Chair of the London Cardiovascular Society between 2005 and 2009, of which he remains a committee member.

 He is a fellow of a number of professional societies including the European Society of Cardiology, British Pharmacological Society and British & Irish Hypertension Society.
 He is on the Editorial Boards of several medical and cardiovascular scientific journals, and is Editor in Chief of JRSM Cardiovascular Disease.
 He runs a hypertension clinic at Guy’s and St Thomas’.